motis-project/motis-page/_posts/2020-05-06-motis-initial-release.markdown

 ### Initial contributors

 Since the original commit history did contain data that was not suited for publication, we had to start with a fresh history.
-Therefore, we list all contributers to the initial version here.
+Therefore, we list all contributors to the initial version here.

   - Sebastian Fahnenschreiber <a href="https://github.com/sfahnens">@sfahnens</a>
   - Felix Gündling <a href="https://github.com/felixguendling">@felixguendling</a>